mrexodia/logging-proxy/README.md

 # Logging Proxy

-A high-performance HTTP proxy server with duplex streaming support and comprehensive logging capabilities.
+High performance HTTP reverse proxy server.
 Built in Go, this proxy allows you to route API requests to multiple destinations while capturing full request/response data for analysis and debugging.

-## Features

-- **Duplex Streaming**: Real-time bidirectional streaming support for API requests
-- **Route-Based Proxying**: Configure multiple routes with different destinations
-- **Comprehensive Logging**: Optional per-route logging with request/response capture
-- **Console Monitoring**: Real-time request tracking in the console
-- **Request Replay**: Captured logs include original proxy paths for easy replay
-- **Unique Request IDs**: Every request gets a UUID for correlation
-- **Flexible Configuration**: YAML-based configuration with per-route settings
+It was built to capture LLM traces for OpenRouter, without having to set up heavy enterprise routers like [LiteLLM](https://github.com/BerriAI/litellm).

 ## Architecture